LECTURE & BOOK SIGNING TUESDAY, MARCH 5, 2019 at 5:30PM

 Daniel Arts Center / Bard College at Simon’s Rock

 Tickets $25 ($20 for members of Chesterwood)

 Reception to follow.
 Advance-copies of the book will be available for purchase at the event.

-Advance reservations recommended by contacting Chesterwood at 413-298-2034, or emailing email@example.com
+Advance ticket sales highly recommended through Eventbrite or by contacting Chesterwood at 413-298-2034, or emailing email@example.com

 Kirkus Reviews: Book Review Here

 Harold Holzer is a Lincoln scholar and prizewinning author of numerous books on Civil War–era art and history, including Lincoln and the Power of the Press (winner of the Lincoln Prize), The Lincoln Image, and Lincoln at Cooper Union.
 Holzer appears frequently on radio and television, including on C-SPAN and CNN, and in Lincoln and Civil War documentaries for the BBC, NHK, and the History Channel.
 Formerly senior vice president for public affairs at the Metropolitan Museum of Art and chairman of the Abraham Lincoln Bicentennial Commission and Foundation, he currently serves as director of the Roosevelt House Public Policy Institute at Hunter College in New York.
 In 2008, he was awarded the National Humanities Award.

 The long life and dramatic artistic career of pre-eminent American sculptor Daniel Chester French, whose statue for the Lincoln Memorial is arguably the nation’s most iconic statue, are fully explored for the first time in Monument Man: The Life and Art of Daniel Chester French (March 2019, $35.00), a lavishly illustrated cradle-to-grave biography by Harold Holzer, one of the leading historians of Abraham Lincoln and the political culture of the Civil War era.

 Read the complete press release.